aoctavia/vviia/README.md

 </p> -->

 ## Hi 👋,
-I'm Octavia graduate from Physics UNS 👩‍💻 who is passionate about web and mobile technologies sometimes.
+I'm Octavia graduate from Physics UNS 👩‍💻 who is passionate about mobile technologies.

 - 🌱 I’m currently working with Flutter
 - 💬 Ask me about: tech, memes, drakor